WICG/webpackage/explainer.md

 public network, it should attempt to validate both the certificate and the package using the mechanisms alluded to under [Local Sharing](#local-sharing).

-### Content Distribution Networks and Web caches.
+### Content Distributors and Web caches.
-The CDNs can provide service of hosting web content that should be delivered at scale.
-This includes both hosting subresources (JS libraries, images) as well as entire content ([Google AMP](https://developers.google.com/amp/cache/overview)) on network of servers, often provided as a service by 3rd party.
-Unfortunately, origin-based security model of the Web limits the ways a 3rd-party caches/servers can be used.
-Indeed, for example in case of hosting JS subresources, the original document must explicitly trust the CDN origin to serve the trusted script.
-The user agent must use protocol-based means to verify the subresource is coming from the trusted CDN.
-Another example is a CDN that caches the whole content.
-Because the origin of CDN is different from the origin of the site, the browser normally can't afford the origin treatment of the site to the loaded content.
-Look at how an article from USA Today is represented:
+Content distributors can provide the service of hosting web content that should be delivered at scale.
+This includes both hosting subresources (JS libraries, images) as well as entire content ([Google AMP](https://developers.google.com/amp/cache/overview)) on a network of servers, often provided as a service by 3rd party.
+Unfortunately, the origin-based security model of the Web limits the ways 3rd-party caches/servers can be used.
+For example in the case of hosting JS subresources, the original document must explicitly trust the distributor's origin to serve the trusted script.
+The user agent must use protocol-based means to verify the subresource is coming from the trusted distributor.
+Another example is a content distributor that caches the whole content.
+Because the origin of the distributor is different from the origin of the site, the browser normally can't afford the origin treatment of the site to the loaded content.
+Look at how an article from USA Today is
+represented:

 <img align="center" width=350 src="buick.png">